 Here you will find a pretty whitewashed town, blue-painted houses, a covered market in the heart of the centre and, to the west, a beautiful lagoon and the same long, unspoiled beaches as in Comporta.

-Melides belongs to the municipality of Grândola.
+Melides in Portugal belongs to the municipality of Grândola.
 It is located on the Alentejo coast 130 km south of Lisbon.
-Melides has become increasingly well known in recent years thanks to tourism development in the region, and to its many assets: tranquillity, unspoiled nature, village charm, and its many activities.
+Melides in Portugal has become increasingly well known in recent years thanks to tourism development in the region, and to its many assets: tranquillity, unspoiled nature, village charm, and its many activities.

 Melides in Portugal: an authentic village of the Alentejo